 - Other conditions.

-It’s also UNSAFE to take tree tumeric if you are breast-feeding, because it contains a chemical called berberine.
+It's also LIKELY UNSAFE to take tree turmeric if you are breast-feeding, because it contains a chemical called berberine.
 Berberine can be transferred to the infant through breast milk, and it might cause harm.

 Do not take this combination

 The body breaks down cyclosporine (Neoral, Sandimmune) to get rid of it.
 Tree turmeric might decrease how fast the body breaks down cyclosporine (Neoral, Sandimmune).
 This might cause there to be too much cyclosporine (Neoral, Sandimmune) in the body and potentially cause side effects.

 Be cautious with this combination